AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/RotationalMotion.md

  - Conservation of Angular Momentum by measuring angular velocity
 ```

 The motion of an object can be divided into two, completely independent parts: the linear (translational) motion of the center of mass and the rotational motion of the object around an axis through the center of mass.
-The - Part 1: How do the values of both the **ring's** and **two-point masses'** measured I compare to the "predicted (from geometry)" value?
-Treating your standard deviations as your uncertainty, do your results span the difference between experimental and theoretical, thereby agreeing?inear motion is explained by Newton's 2nd Law of motion: a net force $F_{net}$ acting on an object of mass $m$ will cause the object to experience a linear acceleration $a$ given by
+The linear motion is explained by Newton's 2nd Law of motion: a net force $F_{net}$ acting on an object of mass $m$ will cause the object to experience a linear acceleration $a$ given by

 ```{math}
 F_{net} = m a.